pamplonapaulo/react-signin/README.md

 <p>Chrome, Safari, Firefox</p>

 ## Possible next steps
-- Save cookie in order to get 'remember email' checkbox totally functional.
+- Save cookies in order to get 'remember email' checkbox totally functional.
 - Set database, possibly Firebase would get this done easily, to record the emails and build the mailing.